-- Twelve (12) hours in four (4) core chemical engineering courses (see thesis option requirements for specific classes) - Twelve (12) hours of graduate course work (excluding Graduate Seminar) - Six (6) hours of Chemical Engineering Project CHEE 6920 completed to the satisfaction of the faculty project supervisor. - Continuous registration and attendance for the Graduate Seminar for full time students.
+• Twelve (12) hours in four (4) core chemical engineering courses (see thesis option requirements for specific classes)

+- Twelve (12) hours of graduate course work E UNIVERSITY OF Six (6) hours of Chemical Engineering Project CHEE 6920 completed to the satisfaction of the faculty project - supervisor.
+Continuous registration and attendance for the Graduate Seminar for full time students.

 Only credit hours obtained with a letter grade of "C" or higher, or an "S" grade for the limited number of classes offered on a satisfactory or unsatisfactory basis, will fulfill degree requirements.
+Students must maintain a grade point average (GPA) of 3.0 or above.
 Additionally, the graduate course work must satisfy the following restrictions:

-- No more than three (3) hours of independent study, special problems, or special topics; six (6) hours if the student opts for the course work option will count towards the degree requirements - No more than seven (7) hours in dual level courses; courses with a minority enrollment of selected undergraduates are not restricted

-All courses must be taken at the 5000 level or higher in the College of Engineering, the College of Pharmacy and Pharmaceutical Sciences, or the College of Natural Sciences and Mathematics.
+- No more than three (3) hours of Graduate Seminar (CHEE 5930), independent study, special problems, or special topics; six (6) hours if the student opts for the course work option will count towards the degree requirements - No more than seven (7) hours in dual level courses; courses with a minority enrollment of selected undergraduates are not restricted - All courses must be taken at the 5000 level or higher in the College of Engineering, the College of Pharmacy and Pharmaceutical Sciences, or the College of Natural Sciences and Mathematics.

 Students should carefully select their courses to enhance their educational background and complement their research activities.
-Additionally, all students must register for one hour of Seminars in Chemical & Environmental Engineering, CHE-5930, each semester during the academic year.
-This course usually is graded on a satisfactory, unsatisfactory basis.
+Additionally, all students must register for one hour of Seminars in Chemical & Environmental Engineering, CHEE 5930, each semester during the academic year.
+This course usually is graded on a satisfactory/unsatisfactory basis.
 To receive a grade of "S," students must attend all seminars or provide a written explanation for their absence.

-The Professional Science Masters option requires completion of 30 hours of coursework, 6 hours of industrial internship, and typically takes one year to complete.
+The thesis Master of Science in Chemical Engineering (M.S.
+Ch.E.) degree program requires completion of 30 hours of course credit, successful defense of a thesis and typically takes two years to complete.
 Minimum requirements are: